-/base: "c:\folder\my base file.txt"
+/base:"c:\folder\my base file.txt"

 Command Description /?
 Shows a dialog box with the most important command line switches. /help The same as ?. /base Specifies the base file used in three way diffs.
 This is the common ancestor of the files being diffed, although it is not shown in a separate window.
 For two way diffs, this is the left file. /basename The name of the base file.
 This is shown in the view title instead of the file path.
-For three way diffs it is shown in a tooltip for the view title. /theirs Specifies the theirs file used in three way diffs, displayed in the left pane. /theirsname The name of the theirs file.
-This is shown in the view title instead of the file path. /mine Specifies the mine file used in three way diffs, displayed in the right pane.
+For three way diffs it is shown in a tooltip for the view title. /basereflectedname The name to use for editorconfig templates. /theirs Specifies the theirs file used in three way diffs, displayed in the left pane. /theirsname The name of the theirs file.
+This is shown in the view title instead of the file path. /theirsreflectedname The name to use for editorconfig templates. /mine Specifies the mine file used in three way diffs, displayed in the right pane.
 For two way diffs, this is the right file. /minename The name of the mine file.
-This is shown in the view title instead of the file path. /merged Specifies the resulting merged file used in three way diffs.
+This is shown in the view title instead of the file path. /minereflectedname The name to use for editorconfig templates. /merged Specifies the resulting merged file used in diffs.
 This is the file path where the result of the merge/conflict resolving is saved.
-If this is not set, then TortoiseMerge will ask the user where to save the result. /mergedname The name of the merged file.
-This is shown in the view title instead of the file path. /patchpath The path where a patch should be applied to.
-If you don't set this path, then TortoiseMerge will try to find the path itself to match the paths in the patch file, but that can take very long . /patchoriginal The name of the original file to patch.
+If this is not set for a three-way diff, then TortoiseMerge will ask the user where to save the result.
+If this is not set for a two-way diff, then TortoiseMerge will automatically use the path of the file shown in the right view as the save path. /mergedname The name of the merged file.
+This is shown in the view title instead of the file path. /mergedreflectedname The name to use for editorconfig templates. /patchpath The path where a patch should be applied to.
+If you don't set this path, then TortoiseMerge will try to find the path itself to match the paths in the patch file, but that can take very long . /saverequired If specified, forces TortoiseMerge to ask to save the file before exiting, even if the user does not modify the files. /saverequiredonconflicts If specified, forces TortoiseMerge to ask to save the file before exiting if there are conflicts found, even if the user does not modify the files. /patchoriginal The name of the original file to patch.
 Used for the view title. /patchpatched The name of the resulting patched file.
-Used for the view title. /diff The path to the patch/diff file to apply to a directory. /oneway Forces TortoiseMerge to start with the one-way view instead of the view the user specified in the settings. /reversedpatch Switches the left and right view of the specified two files to diff. /createunifieddiff Creates a unified diff file (patch file) of two files specified with /origfile: "path_to_original_file" and / modifiedfile: "path_to_modified_file".
-The target path is
+Used for the view title.

-Command Description set with /outfile: "path_to_resulting_patchfile".
-If / outfile is not set, a file save dialog is shown so the user can choose the location to save the patch file.
-Note: If /createunifieddiff is set, all other parameters are ignored.
+Command Description /diff The path to the patch/diff file to apply to a directory. /oneway Forces TortoiseMerge to start with the one-way view instead of the view the user specified in the settings. /reversedpatch Switches the left and right view of the specified two files to diff. /createunifieddiff Creates a unified diff file (patch file) of two files specified with /origfile: "path_to_original_file" and / modifiedfile: "path_to_modified_file".
+The target path is set with / outfile: "path_to_resulting_patchfile".
+If /outfile is not set, a file save dialog is shown so the user can choose the location to save the patch file.
+Note: If /createunifieddiff is set, all other parameters are ignored. /line Specifies a line number to jump to after loading the files. /readonly Prevents the file from being edited.
+That means the editing capabilities of TortoiseMerge are disabled.